-GitKraken uses your local SSH Config from SSH Defaults to fetch and push unless you set up a GitHub-specific SSH key, or enable your local SSH Agent.
+Note 📝 - GitKraken uses your SSH key defined in Preferences SSH for git operations unless you set up a GitHub-specific SSH key, or enable your local SSH Agent.

-Once your GitHub Enterprise account has been connected to GitKraken, you may easily generate an SSH key and add it to your GitHub Enterprise account from Preferences Authentication.
+Once your GitHub Enterprise account has been connected to GitKraken, you may easily generate an SSH key and add it to your GitHub Enterprise account from Preferences Integrations.

 Click the button and watch the magic happen.